 It’s crucial to choose the ideal diving board before buying.
 So, how can you tell whether it will be the right fit for your pool?
 Here are two choices when it comes to residential diving boards: springboard and platform.

 Springboards are more likely the sort of board you remember using as a youngster at base camp.
-The base of springboards are, as you guessed it, made of springs.
+The base of springboards is, as you guessed it, made of springs.
 Some designs leave the springs exposed on the base, while others are meant to hide them completely.

 The advantage of using a springboard is that the springs allow you to jump higher than you otherwise could.
 This is a lot of fun and will enable you to do some exciting acrobatics, but you’ll need to ensure your pool is deep enough.
 Otherwise, you run the danger of injuring someone significantly if you don’t do something.